nerdyAlezF/2048-Console-Game/README.md

 ## Optional Future Enhancements
 - Backtest and fine tune the Heuristic Model
-- Integrate with Online AI model for more advanced hints
+- Integrate with Claude AI model for more advanced hints once there is a valid API key.
 - Support for larger board sizes, different scoring variants
 - Undo functionality
 - Further improve the integration test